graphile/crystal/postgraphile/website/postgraphile/postgresql-schema-design.md

 #### Logging In

-You can specify `preset.gather.pgJwtType` in your configuration which is a tuple containing the schema name and type name of a composite type in your database.
-When PostGraphile would expose this type, instead of doing so as an object it does so as a JWT scalar.
-So let’s define the type we will use for our
+You can specify `preset.gather.pgJwtTypes` in your configuration which is the names (schema name and type name) of composite types in your database.
+When PostGraphile would expose these types, instead of doing so as an object it does so as a JWT scalar.
+So let’s define the type we will use for our JWTs:
-JWTs:

 ```sql
 create type forum_example.jwt_token as (